Collection and payment of property income tax

 A representative of the parties is charged with handling a property transaction involving a commonhold property.
 The representative of the parties submits the tax declaration for real estate transfer tax purposes, but does not carry out the self-assessed calculation for real estate transfer tax purposes.

-Real estate income tax is only withheld and paid in cases where a voluntary self-assessed calculation takes place under the Real Estate Transfer Tax Act.
+Property income tax is only withheld and paid in cases where a voluntary self-assessed calculation takes place under the Real Estate Transfer Tax Act.
 If, as in the present case, no property income tax is paid on sales, the taxpayer him/herself must make a special advance payment in the amount of the property income tax (30 percent) within the deadline set for payment thereof (at the latest on the 15th day of the second calendar month following the calendar month in which the funds from the sale were received).
-No property income tax is paid even if it is expected that income will start to be generated after 1 year, e.g. because the buyer pays in instalments.
-Unlike property income tax, the special advance payment made in these cases by the seller does not have a final withholding effect; the taxpayer must therefore issue a tax return and this counts towards income tax liability in the assessment.
+No property income tax is paid either if the inflow is not expected to occur until more than one year after the disposal transaction, e.g. because the buyer pays in instalments.
+Unlike property income tax, the special advance payment made in these cases by the seller does not have a final withholding effect; the taxpayer must therefore submit a tax return and the special advance payment counts towards income tax liability in the assessment.
 The representative of the parties must communicate the relevant information from the property transaction to the tax office.